Dimple96-web/React/Notes/Notes.md

 Here we are going to learn how to build a React app from scratch, and not just by running some create react app commands.

-Not just React makes our app fast but, lot of other packages that support react to make our app fast.
+Not just React makes our app fast but, lot of other packages that support react to make our app fast (production ready app).
 We need to install these packages through npm.

 ## NPM

+To create a project with npm in it use the command "npm init".

 Manages packages (not Node Package Manager).
 Standard repository from where packages are downloaded.

 package.json is a configuration for npm.
-Declares the dependencies your project needs to work. package-lock.json will track the excat version of packages used.
+Declares the dependencies your project needs to work. package-lock.json will track the exacat version of packages used.
 Ensures consistent installs across machines/environments.
 While the package is installed there are 2 symbols.
 Always better to keep a minor version change.

 1. ^ - Updates if there is any minor version change.